mechanical-snail/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 Both are wrappers around the NuGet API, which is written in managed code.
 NuGet.exe is also used to create and publish packages.

-## What languages are supported by NuGet?

-NuGet currently supports C#, F# and Visual Basic projects.

 ## Can I use NuGet outside of Visual Studio?

 **You sure can!** As discussed in the question on command line tools for NuGet, the primary focus